haleyrp1803/Black-Eyed-Peas/README.md

        author="Bradleyzm"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/7/70/Feijoada_à_brasileira_-02.jpg/640px-Feijoada_à_brasileira_-02.jpg">

-For both Hoppin’ John and feijoada completa, what was originally a means for survival became a meal for prosperity and celebration, as well as a symbol of unity across racial lines.
+For both Hoppin’ John and _feijoada completa_, what was originally a means for survival became a meal for prosperity and celebration, as well as a symbol of unity across racial lines.
 That’s an overly simplistic view of a complex issue, however, as Southern cooking can only be viewed as culturally unifying at the surface level.
-In reality, there is still much tension in questions of representation, ownership, and identity in southern food and <span eid="Q555997"> soul food,</span> with white perspectives usually being prioritized over black ones. [^ref ]
+In reality, there is still much tension in questions of representation, ownership, and identity in Southern food and <span eid="Q555997"> Soul food,</span> with white perspectives usually being unjustly prioritized over Black ones. [^ref ]
 <param ve-image
        label="P & C Soul Food Deli, Shreveport, Louisiana" description="P & C Soul Food Deli, Shreveport, Louisiana"